Why you can trust The Zebra

 Delivery driver insurance guide

-If you're delivering food for UberEATS, Doordash, Postmates, Seamless or a similar service, it's important to remember one of the key rules of auto insurance: using your vehicle for business and transportation of goods is typically not allowed.
+If you’re delivering food for services like UberEATS, DoorDash, Postmates, or Seamless, it's crucial to understand a key rule of auto insurance: using your vehicle for business or transporting goods typically isn’t covered under a standard policy.

 Will personal car insurance cover food delivery?

 Because delivery drivers use their vehicles to transport goods, i.e., food, the act of making deliveries may fall outside typical personal auto insurance policy guidelines.
 If you are involved in an accident while driving for a delivery service and have only a personal auto policy, you risk having any corresponding claim denied.
-Two insurance coverage options could work for Postmates:
+Two insurance coverage options could work:

 • Business-use: An add-on option for a personal policy, designed for minimal business use.